xfixium/SMSEditor/README.md

 appear.
 Emulicious displays the background palette on the top, and the sprite palette on the bottom.
 If we click the first color of the background palette, there will be a ROM address next to the section labeled, "Source:", click it, and you will open the memory editor.
 The cursor will automatically be set in the ROM where that palette color is located.
 To copy that position, right click the "Address:" section on the lower left corner of the window, then click "Copy Address".
-This will copy the address in hexidecimal format to the clipboard.
+This will copy the address in hexadecimal format to the clipboard.
 If Emulicious doesn't have that option, your version may be out of date.

 Once we have the address, we're going to head back over to SMS Editor.
 Click the "Palettes" tab, and paste the address in the "Position (Hex)" field.